arnab24nov/Netflix-GPT/README.md

 - Fetch now playing movie list for the browse page.
 - Create movie slice to store the videos and trailer video as well.
 - built the main screen, auto-playing trailer video, title.
+- built the secondary screen, style it with tailwind css.
+- fetch popular, top-rated, upcoming movies and tv series using custom hooks.
+- showing all the data dynamically using redux store.

 # Features